blackhacker09/Real-Weather/README.md

 * This web app displays the live weather of any place you want to know!

+* It also displays current date,time and country from which city belongs.

 * It is created by using Node.js and Express.js

 * The temperature is accessed by using the Open Weather Map APIcloud ,which provides us with frequently updated weather.
 It is available for both free as well as paid subscriptions.